 You can work with your insurance company to help offset builder’s risk insurance costs through your deductible.
 Increasing your deductible lowers premiums, but keep in mind that the money for the deductible needs to be accessible at the time of a claim to ensure the project isn’t halted.
 Don’t elect a deductible higher than you can manage.

 “Remember that there are two costs of insurance: the cost of the premium and the cost at the time of claim.
 With inadequate coverage, the loss could come from your pocket, causing major setbacks in your profit.
 Do not shop by price when it comes to builder’s risk insurance; shop for coverage.
 Get the coverage that is going to protect the project.”

 Builder’s risk insurance is designed to cover typical risks builders face during the course of construction projects.
 Even a partially built structure has value, not to mention the value of materials, tools, and equipment stored at the job site.
 Policyholders should take note of the perils covered in the policy as well as those risks that are excluded from coverage.

 Most builder’s insurance policies are written on an all-risks basis, meaning coverage extends to any exposures associated with the building project unless explicitly listed as excluded in the policy.
 Covered property often includes materials, supplies, and fixtures.
 Builders can add endorsements to include machinery and equipment as well as unattached structures, such as office trailers, fences, landscaping, and scaffolding.

 Risks commonly covered by builder’s risk insurance include:

 - Collision (by vehicle or aircraft)

-Common exclusions listed in a builders risk insurance policy are acts of war, intentional damage, and normal wear and tear.
-Some policies will also exclude some extreme acts of nature, such as earthquakes and floods.
-If you want to include specific risks to be covered, you can add them to your policy as “named perils.”
+Common exclusions listed in builder’s risk insurance policies are acts of war, intentional damage, and normal wear and tear.
+Most policies also exclude some extreme acts of nature, such as earthquakes and floods.
+If you want specific risks to be covered, you can add them to your policy as additionally covered perils.